Director, UNC Undergraduate Russian Flagship Program

 Program Assistant, UNC Undergraduate Russian Flagship Program

-Kathryn is a graduate student in the UNC Global Studies M.A. program with a concentration in Russian, Eurasian and East European Studies.
-She graduated last spring from UNC with her B.A. in Peace, War, and Defense with a minor in Russian Language and Culture.
+Kat is a graduate student in the UNC Global Studies M.A. program with a concentration in Russian, Eurasian and East European Studies.
+She graduated in May 2021 from UNC with her B.A. in Peace, War, and Defense with a minor in Russian Language and Culture.
 At UNC, she has been a part of numerous student organizations and worked in multiple university departments.
 In her spare time, she volunteers with organizations that support Gold Star families.

 Ekaterina is a graduate student in the UNC Global Studies M.A. program with a concentration in Russian, Eurasian and East European Studies.
 She has experience working with students as a Russian language tutor and peer academic skills specialist at the Academic Achievement Center and a Russian peer facilitator at the Global Village at the University of North Carolina at Greensboro.
 Ekaterina studied at Ulyanovsk State University in Russia before transferring to UNC-Greensboro, where she earned her B.A. in Global Studies with concentration in Russian Studies.